 The next junction along Cowgate has the St Ann's community hall, which has had various uses over the years.
 But the site here was originally the grand sixteenth-century home of Cardinal David Beaton, a major figure at the time of Mary, Queen of Scots.

 Beaton had put himself forward to rule Scotland in Mary's place during her infancy.
-His home on Cowgate was often described as a palace, which seems remarkable given that the area was a slum 300 years later.
+His home on Cowgate was often described as a palace, which seems remarkable given that the area would become a slum 300 years later.

 In fact for a long time Cowgate had been a higher status housing district, attracting wealthy figures and families who could afford to live outside of the city, and could enjoy a more comfortable and spacious property than those poor souls crowded into the narrow lanes of the Old Town.